gmcduffie81-netizen/github_portfolio/docs/SHOWCASE.md

   Vendor sites / scorecards / Tableau / SharePoint / Google / forms / GPS
                  |
                  |  bots log in, download, scrape notes,
-                 |  hit APIs (a method for systems to transfer information simply) where posible.
+                 |  hit APIs (a method for systems to transfer information simply) where possible.
                  v
         Scrub, normalize, catch glitches, remove that stray 0, add that trailing ' so an account number doesn't get lost to a weird "E+10"
                  |